 Have you ever struggled to get people talking?
-Or, once you’ve got them taking, ever grappled with how to keep control of the pace or direction of the conversation?
+Or, once you’ve got them talking, ever grappled with how to keep control of the pace or direction of the conversation?

 Here are three ways to ask better questions to overcome these common communication barriers at work.